digitalbricklayer/techteapotcom/src/content/posts/opennms-for-windows-now-available.md

 aliases: [/opennms-for-windows-now-available/]
 ---

-As promised in the <a href="{{< ref "/posts/opennms-coming-soon-to-windows.md" >}}">OpenNMS coming soon to Windows</a> post, OpenNMS 1.3.8 has now been released with Windows support &amp; an installer.
+As promised in the [OpenNMS coming soon to Windows]({{< ref "/posts/opennms-coming-soon-to-windows.md" >}}) post, OpenNMS 1.3.8 has now been released with Windows support &amp; an installer.

-Tarus Balog announced the release and the <a href="http://www.racoonfink.com/archives/000742.html">developer too</a>.
+Tarus Balog announced the release and the [developer too](http://www.racoonfink.com/archives/000742.html).

-You can download the release from the <a href="https://www.opennms.org/">OpenNMS site</a>.
+You can download the release from the [OpenNMS site](https://www.opennms.org/).